-Project managers can fall into the same trap.
+Project managers fall into this trap sometimes.
 We have used our project management lingo for so many years, we assume everyone understands.
-The truth is…team members are often confused, frustrated and lost.
+The truth is...team members are often confused, frustrated and lost.

 The project managers are not trying to trip people up.
 Their intentions are good, but they are not connecting with their team members.
 Morse code is sent; gibberish is received.

-You don’t need any charms to break this curse, just the application of some simple communications principles.
+You don't need any charms to break this curse, just the application of some simple communication principles.
 Here are some tips:

-- Don’t try to impress others with your knowledge.
-Don’t use project management jargon and acronyms without explaining them.
+- Don't try to impress others with your knowledge.
+Stop using project management jargon and acronyms that others don't understand.
 Use simple 5th-grade language.

-- Spend more time discovering your team member’s level of understanding and perspective.
-As you work on your communications plan, be sure to explore the world of each audience.
+- Spend more time discovering your team member's level of understanding and perspective.
+As you work on your communications plan, analyze your stakeholders.
 What prior project experience do they have?
-How well do they understand the project?
+Do they understand the project?
 Plan your communications accordingly.

-- Don’t assume too much.
+- Don't assume too much.
 Give instructions or explain a concept.
 Ask the other person if they understand.
-Ask the individual to explain their assigned task in their words.
+Ask the individual to explain their assigned task to you.

 - Use their language.
-When I speak to groups other than project managers, I share my presentation with a group representative.
-I specifically ask how the group refers to terms such as stakeholder or change order or project charter.
+When I speak to groups, I share my presentation with a group representative.
+I ask for feedback of terms (e.g., stakeholder, project charter, risk analysis) used by the group.
 Then I use their terms.

 - Use concrete language.
-Don’t use abstract terms.
-Give them examples.
+Don't use abstract terms.
+And give them examples.
 Complement the verbal communication with visual diagrams or drawings.

 - Tell stories.
 One of the best ways to communicate is through stories.
-Craft and use stories to inspire and to instruct.
+Use stories to inspire and to instruct.
 Stories are a great way to provide background and provide context and perspective to your stakeholders.

 - Explain new concepts to your team members.
 Before you perform a new process such as the Nominal Group Technique (NGT), explain the process and give an example.

 - Define and use a glossary.
 In the planning documents, define a glossary.
-For example: When defining a quality management plan, schedule management plan, or risk management plan, define a glossary of terms.
+For example: When defining a quality management plan, schedule management plan, or risk management plan, include a glossary of terms.

-- Continually train new employees.
-The Project Management Office (PMO) or the group responsible for project management should periodically offer a Fundamentals of Project Management class.
+- Train new employees.
+Periodically offer a Fundamentals of Project Management class or a Risk Management Short Course.
 Introduce new employees to the basic concepts of project management.

-If you relate to any of the bad habits I’ve mentioned, you are not alone.
-We all make communication mistakes, doing things that hold us back from our true potential.
+If you relate to the bad habits I've mentioned, you are not alone.
+We all make mistakes.
 The key is awareness.
 Identify the bad habits and change them.

-Schedule time each week to review your progress.
+Look for ways to become a better project communicator.
 Periodically ask others how you can improve your communications.